What is retrofit?

 3.1 Why retrofit?

 Homes are the single biggest contributor to carbon emissions in the UK.
-Around 70% of homes in Waltham Forest were built before 1944.
-Much of this housing is energy inefficient, meaning houses tend to be harder to keep warm and reliant on fossil fuels rather than renewable energy.
+Around 70% of homes in Waltham Forest were built before the 1950s.
+Much of this housing is energy inefficient, meaning houses tend to be harder to keep warm and more reliant on fossil fuels, such as gas and coal.
+Use of these fossil fuels releases significant amounts of carbon into the atmosphere.

-A high quality retrofit approach to extensions and alterations can have the following benefits:
+Carrying out retrofit measures can have the following benefits:

 • Lower energy bills by increasing energy efficiency, reducing the need for heating.